typed-macro/typed-macro/README.md

   for each call_expression
     if is a macro call
       call the handler to expand it
+  if no macro found in this loop
+    break
 ```

 Though sometimes writing these lexical macros themselves is cumbersome enough,